DFE-Digital/apply-for-teacher-training/app/views/content/roadmap.md

 Recent changes include:

-* allowing candidates to submit applications with referee details, such as name, email address and how they know the person who will give the reference
+* requiring a candidate to give details of people who will be able to give references when they apply, rather than requiring them to receive the references

-* changing the stage of the application process at which full references are requested and collected to after a candidate has accepted an offer
+* sending reference requests when a candidate accepts an offer and allowing them to check the progress of the requests

 Upcoming changes include:

-* creating designs to help improve functionality in 'Find postgraduate teacher training', such as letting candidates save courses and making it easier for candidates to browse courses
+* creating designs to help improve functionality in the ‘Find postgraduate teacher training’ service, such as letting candidates save courses and making it easier for candidates to browse courses

-* improving how Subject Knowledge Enhancement (SKE) is promoted within the service to help inform candidates who may be eligible
+* improving how candidates are informed about subject knowledge enhancement (SKE) courses